rmsk2/luapoc/Readme.md

 The only part of the whole project which is dependent on the specifics of `6502profiler` is the file `hangmanio.asm`.
 If you replace its contens with routines that use the IO facilities of a real machine (using a 65C02 CPU) then this software should work on that machine.
-You may also have to adapt the charset which is used to draw the stick figure.
+You may also have to adapt the charset which is used to draw the stick figure and the target address of the assembly program.